-\$REGISTRYW (Alpha and I64) Interface to the OpenVMS Registry Database and Wait
+\$REGISTRYW (Alpha and Integrity servers)Interface to the OpenVMS Registry Database and Wait

-On Alpha and I64 systems, interface to the OpenVMS Registry database server.
+On Alpha and Integrity server systems, interface to the OpenVMS Registry database server.

 The \$REGISTRY service supports both asynchronous and synchronous operations.
 For asynchronous completion, use the Registry (\$REGISTRY) system service.